 Once you’ve got your PC, software and printer or plotter, you may want to add some specialized banner making hardware.
 Finished banners must have sealed or hemmed edges and grommets or some other method for hanging.
 Since pre-finished grommeted banner blanks are readily available, these items aren’t essential.
 You may want to wait until you’ve made some money first.
 Affixing the grommets and sealing the edges can be done with these nifty devices.

 - Grommet setter and dies.
 A grommet setter is a simple but rugged machine that pierces the banner material and sets the grommets used to hang the banner.
 Setting your own grommets does take time, but it allows you to purchase banner rolls instead of blanks which are more economical.
 Also, if you’re printing banners, you have to set your own grommets because you can’t feed grommeted banner material through a digital printer.
 There are several grades of grommet setters on the market.
-The Stimson and Sooper Ace seem to give our customers the best performance and ease of use.
+The Stimpson and Sooper Ace seem to give our customers the best performance and ease of use.
 They work with the standard #2 grommets used in most banners.

 - Grommet alternatives.
 Just as technology has brought us digital sign making, it has produced easy to use alternatives to grommets.
-Banner eyelets can be placed on the corners of a banner blank and used just as effectively as traditional grommets.
+Banner tabs can be placed on the corners of a banner blank and used just as effectively as traditional grommets.
 A pack of 50 can be purchased for under $34.00 which is much more economical than the cost of an old fashioned grommet setter and dies.

 Banner Making Supplies

 Drawing a Blank: The supplies you need will be determined in part by your equipment choices.
 Most signmakers start with plotters and small budgets, which necessitate buying pre-grommeted banner blanks.
 These come in a variety of sizes, weights and colors.
 Generally they are hemmed.
 The edges are folded over and sewn shut by the manufacturer, then grommeted in the corners for easy hanging.
 Modern technology has introduced heat sealed banners, like our EnduraMAX banner blanks.
-Like the Banner Pro, our EnduraMAX manufacturing process uses extreme heat (over 1,000oF) to molecularly fuse the banner material.
+Our EnduraMAX manufacturing process uses extreme heat (over 1,000oF) to molecularly fuse the banner material.
 The result is a stronger, more tear-resistant banner.
 Some people still prefer the look of the traditionally stitched banner blank and that’s okay.
 But if you want the most durable product, choose a heat sealed edge over a sewn one.

 The most frequently asked question when people venture into banner making deals with weights.
 What’s the difference between 10oz and 13oz banners?
 The number designates the actual weight of a square yard of material.
 So a 3’ x 3’ piece of 13oz material should weigh exactly 13oz and the same amount of 10oz material would weigh 10oz.
 The heavier material is generally thicker, stronger, and more durable.